 Wave-Driven Desalination

 This study (detailed briefly in Appendix B), explores the potential of Wave Energy Converters (WECs) to power sustainable potable water systems, addressing global water scarcity while advancing wave energy technology.
-It highlights Wave Driven Desalination Systems (WDDS), which directly convert wave motion into pressurized seawater for reverse osmosis (RO) desalination, offering higher efficiency than traditional electricity-powered desalination.
+It highlights Wave Driven Desalination Systems (WDDS), which directly convert wave motion into pressurized seawater for reverse osmosis (RO) desalination, offering higher efficiency than traditional electricity-powered desalination, giving WECs a much needed edge over other more developed renewables in this application.

-Results
+Preliminary results suggest that while keeping feedflow fluctuations to a minimum reduces required RO capacity, it’s economically advantageous to allow for more pressure fluctuation.
+This is because of the high cost for the hydraulic accumulators required to completely smooth the large pressure fluctuations, and the reduction in system stiffness creates a hydraulic circuit that has better impedance matching with the WEC and wave spectrum.
+This goes against traditional WDDS design strategies where the coupling between WEC and RO dynamics are not fully understood.

 This study will be submitted to the upcoming University Marine Energy Research Community Conference, Corvallis, OR, August 12-14, 2025 (N. DeGoede, and M. N. Haji, “Multidisciplinary Design Optimization of a Wave Driven Desalination System,” in prep.) and will be the subject of a longer journal paper to be submitted this summer.